shashikantRupin/talentrax-frontend/README.md

 ## Demo

 <!-- Add link to live demo if available -->
     Check out the [live demo](https://talentrax-frontend.vercel.app) of the PlanetList app!
  - **run backend-server:**
- start backend server[start](https://talentrax-backend.onrender.com/) of the PlanetList app!
+    [server start](https://talentrax-backend.onrender.com/) of the PlanetList app!

 ## Installation